 Wherever chemicals are stored there is a risk of fire, chemical reactions, and pressure build-up.
-For this reason, it is imperative to store chemicals with great care and attention making sure to adhere to Health and Safety Executive (HSE) guidelines and best practice principles.
+For this reason, it is imperative to store chemicals and other hazardous liquids with great care and attention making sure to adhere to Health and Safety Executive (HSE) guidelines and best practice principles.
+Our Hazardous Storage Guide provides basic guidance around Storage Cabinets, spill control management and general health and safety best practices.

 Although storing chemicals may sound simple, there are some rules and guidelines that should be followed to keep both your workforce and workplace safe.